San Blas vs Bocas del Toro – Which Panama Islands Should You Visit?

 Where to stay in Bocas del Toro

 Again, you’re pretty much dependent on your tour company.
-Independent accommodations are sparse and expensive.
-Currently, there are only 19 listings on booking.com starting at 150$ per night.
+Independent accommodations are picking up since the pandemic.
+Currently, there are around 30 listings on booking.com starting at 50$ per night.
 Here, you have more options than islands. prices start at 12$ per night.
 Here are our recommendations:

 Colon: Selina for party and meeting people